-Q: If I have a Forklift Certificate of Training, does that mean I can drive other types of mechanical handling equipment?
+I have a Forklift Certificate of Training, can I drive other types of handling equipment?

-A: No, the training which you recieve is only valid for the type of machine you were trained on.
+No, the training which you receive is only valid for the type of machine you were trained on.
 If you wish to use other equipment, then you will need to undertake further training for the specific equipment.

 It should be noted that there is no legislation which specifically governs training requirements in relation to the motive power of forklifts thus the decision as to whether operators should be trained separately for each motive power of FLT is ultimately the employer’s to make.
 It may also be advisable to consult your insurer when making this decision.

 Also if an operator is required to refuel an LPG truck and recharge an electric truck then they should receive training on how to do this correctly.
 If an operator is required to refuel an ICE truck when they have only received training on battery charging during an electric truck course (or vice versa) it is strongly advisable that they receive safety training and procedural familiarisation from their company or a training organisation as appropriate before taking responsibility for refueling/recharging.

 Does my certificate of training have an expiry date?